Stockholm Royal Seaport

 Welcome to visit us

 The City of Stockholm offers study visits to several different projects within urban development.
 We hope to offer inspiration and knowledge for groups with different prior knowledge and interests.
+Read more about these projects and book a visit.

 Updated